 Taken to the extreme with Danball Senki.
 LBX have a military application and have been used in assassinations before.
 However, due to the creation of the Fortified Cardboard, it has become the most popular children's toy the world has ever seen!

 Digimon Tamers.
 Renamon found her way to the real world, in part, through Rika's love of the card game; Terriermon materialised from Jenrya's computer game; Guilmon was created from a piece of fan art drawn by Takato.
-If my kids' computer games and card games ended up spawning monsters, I'd take the thing back to the shop.
+If your kids' computer games and card games ended up spawning monsters, you should probably take the thing back to the shop.

 The Beano had a long-running strip featuring "General Jumbo", a schoolboy who had a fully functional remote-control set of toy soldiers and military vehicles created for him by a friendly neighbourhood Mad Scientist.
 He used them to fight crime.
 A number of British comic creators have gone on to create Expies, most notably Robin "Toybox" Slinger and her father "Colonel Lilliput" in Top 10 and "General Tubbs" in Jack Staff.